malagacj/ToolBox/package_specific/Ldap/README.md

 # LDAP

 LDAP is used to centralice user accounts, information and configurations.
 It is multiplatform.
 More information in the following [link][1]
+This is guide will help you to set up LDAP asap.
+For a more complete server configuration use [Digital ocean configuration]'s guide

 ## Prerequistes
 ### Debian 11 (Bullseye)
 ```bash
 sudo apt update && sudo apt upgrade
 sudo apt install slapd ldap-utils
 ```
 Install slapd with any password, it will be change later on with "dpkg-reconfigure"

+## Configuration
 ```bash
 sudo dpkg-reconfigure slapd
 ```